flying0dancing/testudo/readme.md

      ],
-    "dpmFullPath": "[optional] the full name of this product's dpm, i.e. E:\\ComplianceProduct\\fed\\src\\dpm\\FED_FORM_META.accdb", "productProperties": "[optional] the full name of this product's properties. i.e. E:\\ComplianceProduct\\fed\\package.properties", "zipFiles": ["the filtered files or all files under filtered folder will be packaged", "manifest",
+    "dpmFullPath": "[optional] the full name of this product's dpm, i.e. E:\\ComplianceProduct\\fed\\src\\dpm\\FED_FORM_META.accdb", "productProperties": "[optional] the full name of this product's properties. i.e. E:\\ComplianceProduct\\fed\\package.properties", "sqlFiles":["the filtered files or all files under filtered folder will be executed in dpmFullPath"], "zipFiles": ["the filtered files or all files under filtered folder will be packaged", "manifest",
     "dpm",